panopticonopolis/Understanding-Recursion/source/index.rst

 Getting Started
 ^^^^^^^^^^^^^^^

-This is a guide for beginning and perhaps intermediate programmers for understanding how recursion actually works.
-It uses Python 3.6 but the universal presence of recursion should make this broadly applicable.
-The idea is to provide a framework for how to 'think recursively' when confronted with problems that demand (or simply favor) recursive solutions.
+For a lot of people, learning recursion for the first time pretty much sucks.
+It doesn't have to be that way.

+This guide is intended to help beginning (and perhaps even intermediate) programmers learn to think recursively.
+It's not math-heavy, so there are no proofs, and very little discussion of time/space complexity.
+But I do take a text-heavy approach, because I think patient explanation is a key ingredient in helping people understand this crucial technique.
+Although the code is presented in Python, recursion is a fairly universal concept, so the material should be accessible to non-Python developers.

-Sometimes I'll present the code immediately, and proceed to unpack it.
-Other times, we'll work towards the final recursive solution starting only from first principles.
+Sometimes I'll present the code immediately and then unpack it.
+Other times, we'll work towards the final recursive solution, starting only from first principles.
 At the end of each section I deduce a few heuristics, and include an exercise or two that will apply the material and push comprehension a bit further.

+I hope the end result is a critical framework developers can use to identify, analyze and solve problems that demand (or simply favor) recursive solutions.

 .. toctree::
    :maxdepth: 2